JPLMLIA/pdsc/README.md

 # Basic Usage

-Follow the docs for basic usage, but make sure you're in the python prompt:
+Follow the docs for basic usage, but make sure you're in the python prompt.

+## Example commands for LROC

+We show some example commands for LROC imagery below:

 ```
 # set the directory where the database is stored: